dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 An adversary could inappropriately set SCE marks at middleboxes he controls to slow down SCE-aware flows, eventually reaching a minimum congestion window.
-However, the same threat already exists with respect to inappropriately setting CE marks on Classic ECN flows, and this would have a greater impact per mark.
+However, the same threat already exists with respect to inappropriately setting CE marks on normal ECN flows, and this would have a greater impact per mark.
 Therefore no new threat is exposed by SCE in practice.

 An adversary could also simply ignore SCE marks at the receiver, or ignore SCE